The Asian Art Museum Storyteller Program is generously supported by the Kimball Foundation.

 The Asian Art Museum Docent Program is generously supported by the Dhanam Foundation and Society for Asian Art.

-Our docents and storytellers are excited to welcome school groups back to the museum in person this fall.
+Our docents and storytellers are excited to welcome school groups to the museum this coming school year.
 All school tours are free of charge.

-On-site docent tours are offered twice a day on Mondays, Thursdays, and Fridays.
+On-site docent tours are offered twice a day on Mondays and once a day on Thursdays, and Fridays.
 Tours are one hour and forty-five minutes.
 All tours include hands-on activities and social-emotional learning (SEL) content.

 See how writing developed, learn about 3,000-year-old bronze technologies, and draw conclusions about how beliefs and ideas spread throughout ancient China.
 Compare your discoveries to your own daily life.